 6. Use Your Legs and Hips for Power

-It’s important to remember that the tennis forehand is generated as much from your arm movement as it is from your legs, shoulder blades, and your hips and torso.
+It’s important to remember that the forehand is generated as much from your arm movement as it is from your legs, shoulder blades, and your hips and torso.

-We’ve discussed the follow through, these elements will play a pivotal role in completing your stroke.
+We’ve discussed the follow-through, these elements will play a pivotal role in completing your stroke.
 By using your legs and rotating your hips, you can add power to your stroke.

 The forehand stroke starts by bending low, usually at about the time the ball bounces.
 Then as you perform the swing, you want to push up with your legs while the ball is rising towards you.

-Simultaneous with this motion, you want to rotate your hips and torso to complete the swing.
+Simultaneously with this motion, you want to rotate your hips and torso to complete the swing.
 Your upper body should rotate as a unit around your torso.

 7. The Stance

-There are various stances used when performing the tennis forehand swing.
+There are various stances used when performing the forehand swing.
 For most beginning players, the neutral stance is probably the best option.